xllifycom/xllify-build/README.md

 Here is a workflow to get you started with this action.
 It compiles [hello.luau](./hello.luau) into a ready to run .xll add-in named `hello.xll`.
 You don't need to worry about a Windows runner to build this, it's all handled by xllify.

+To test out your scripts first (advisable), either use the [online editor](https://app.xllify.com/editor) or the [local environment](https://github.com/acornsoftuk/xllify-local).

 After the build has completed, it is downloaded to your workspace at the path held in `${{ steps.xllify.outputs.xll_path }}`.
 A common approach is to attach it to a release, as is done below.

 ```yaml